 Researching career paths as diverse as mobile app development, AI programming, high-performance computing, and embedded hardware can turn up recommendations to learn one of the many variants of the C programming language.
 C is an old, powerful language whose descendants are used in numerous projects.

 But with so many offshoots of C, it can be difficult to understand their differences, which makes choosing one to learn all the more frustrating.
 Career Karma knows all about how important choosing the right language to learn is, so we’re here to help.
+Keep reading to learn whether you should enroll in C++, C#, or C online programming course.

 Background on the C Languages